AdityaJ-67/WRO-TrickyTrio-Future-Engineers/README.md

 corner once you are already level with it, which is too late to plan a turn.
 At 45 degrees they watch the forward diagonals, so an approaching inner wall shows up while there is still room to react.

-The cost of that choice is that a reading is no longer lateral clearance.
-A reading of D millimetres at 45 degrees means roughly 0.71 times D ahead and the same again to the side.
-That conversion is documented in the distance module, because anything that treats a diagonal reading as lateral clearance will drive the robot into a wall.

-Lane position then falls out of comparing the two diagonals against each other, which needs no knowledge of the lane width at all.
-More room on the right means the car has drifted left, so it steers right.

-**A failure point we designed around.** A VL53L0X reports roughly 8190 mm when it sees nothing at all.
-Fed into that comparison this looks like an enormously wide lane, so readings above 2000 mm are discarded rather than believed.

 ### Why a Multiplexer